JustinGOSSES/sideproject_planning/README.md

     - And built <a href="https://github.com/JustinGOSSES/water_check_houston">little page with collection of iframes & visualizations</a> of frequently checked inforrmation sources before paddling.
 2. Observable notebook that uses USGS water guage API and personal experiences regarding when water is too high or fast for certain trips and plots the historical periods when trips were or weren't possible on a time series chart. [https://observablehq.com/@justingosses/when-could-you-paddle-buffalo-bayou](https://observablehq.com/@justingosses/when-could-you-paddle-buffalo-bayou

-#### "AsBigAs" API
+#### "An asteroid as big as"
-- A tiny javascript library that returns comparisons for length, height, area, volume, and weight based on data in JSONs or CSVs.
-For example, "The interior of the van has the same volume as 1523 average pineapples." draft in private repo https://github.com/JustinGOSSES/AsBigAs/blob/main/README.md
+- A tiny website while recovering from covid that tells you have big the closest to Earth asteroid is in sizes of random things.
+Insprised by ridiculous news article headlines. https://justingosses.github.io/AsBigAs/

 #### Visual Awesome
 Projects Around Community, Connections, & Dependencies: